 Who Was William Clark?

-Born in 1770 in Virginia, William Clark became part of the legendary exploration team of Lewis and Clark.
+William Clark was part of the legendary exploration team of Lewis and Clark.
 The journey began when Meriwether Lewis invited him to share command of an expedition of the lands west of the Mississippi River.
 After more than two years and over 8,000 miles, the expedition helped mapmakers understand the geography of the American West.

 Lewis and Clark Expedition